Vyral/base-template/_posts/2019-11-05-think-twice-before-selling-to-an-ibuyer-like-opendoor.md

 {% include youtube.html %}

-<p style="text-align:center">As a home seller, selling to an iBuyer like Opendoor might seem like a good idea, but you should think twice before doing so.</p>&nbsp;
+<p style="text-align:center"><em>As a home seller, selling to an iBuyer like Opendoor might seem like a good idea, but you should think twice before doing so.</em></p>&nbsp;

 Opendoor states that they’ll give you a cash offer and a quick, convenient closing, and they also claim that they may be able to give you an offer that’s above market value.
 However, **data compiled by Collateral Analytics and the NAR doesn’t support this claim.&nbsp;**